 Internal marketing not only helps drive consumption, but it can also create positive attitudes and strengthen confidence in the IT organization.

 Just like financial investing, moving to the cloud is simple, but not easy.
 From creating your cloud strategy all the way through executing it, there are many moving parts.
 You need to have a clear understanding of what’s involved to make your journey smooth and effective.
-Watch this short video to see how you can create and execute your cloud strategy with ease and speed.
+To learn how you can create and execute your cloud strategy with ease and speed visit VMware Professional Services for Multi-Cloud.